samjones00/docs/docs/_documentation/API-Design.md

 }
 ```

-When your Service does have a conventionally named Response DTO, thrown exceptions will continue to be injected into an instance of that as seen in the [invalid SearchReqstars request example](https://github.com/ServiceStack/ServiceStack/blob/master/tests/RazorRockstars.Console.Files/ReqStarsService.cs#L310).

-You can use the Service Clients Exception handling for handling any HTTP error generated in or outside of your service, e.g. here's how to detect if a HTTP Method isn't implemented or disallowed:
+The same Service Clients Exception handling is also used to handle any HTTP error generated in or outside of your service, e.g. here's how to detect if a HTTP Method isn't implemented or disallowed:

 ```csharp
 try